Kinef: Explosion on 25 May 2017

 During gas-hazardous maintenance work performed by emergency rescue personnel at the flare line hydraulic seal of Workshop No. 42, an explosion and subsequent fire occurred at 9:30 a.m.
 The blaze was extinguished by the fire service at 9:55 a.m.
 Two rescuers were killed on site, while two others suffered severe burns covering 90 and 70 percent of their bodies; they later died of their injuries.

-Ukrainian drone attacks
+Russo-Ukrainian war

+During the fourth year of Russo-Ukrainian war, Ukrainian forces began to attack the Kirishi Refinery, as part of a increasing number of attacks on Russian oil and gas infrastructure and petroleum transportation infrastructure during 2025–26.

-During the night of 8 March 2025, Russian authorities claim that a drone of the Armed Forces of Ukraine was shot down over the refinery by Russian air defence forces.
+On the night of 8 March 2025, Russian authorities claimed that a drone of the Armed Forces of Ukraine was shot down over the refinery by Russian air defence forces.
 According to the governor of Leningrad Oblast, Alekandr Drozdenko, debris from the drone damaged "the external structure of one of the storage tanks".

 On 14 September 2025, drones attacked and started a fire at the refinery.

 On 4 October 2025, drones again attacked the refinery.
 Governor Drozdenko stated that "a fire broke out in the industrial area, and rescue teams extinguished the blaze".
+The strike damaged "a critical processing unit responsible for desalting and primary oil distillation—an essential stage in refining that separates crude into usable fuel components."

+On 26 March 2026, drones again attacked the Kirishi Refinery, which produces 6.4% of total capacity of Russia, causing explosions and fire.